daklik/kafka/node/README.md

 - `repartition(options)`
 - `through(topic, options)`
 - `to(topic, options)`
-- `join/leftJoin/outerJoin` for stream-table joins via materialized tables (stream-stream joins arrive in a later phase)
+- `join/leftJoin/outerJoin` for stream-table and stream-stream joins with configurable serdes and window definitions

 ### KTable & GlobalKTable